danielhutchinson-cw/design-patterns-katas/strategy-pattern/typescript/src/task.md

 2. The game must now support multiple character classes.
 For this to be an acceptable release you should be able to create a new character and give it a weapon type.
 The weapon type the character has should change which output is show when fight is called.
 The release should support three different weapons.
 It has also been stated that new weapons types need to be added in the future, quickly.
 So your design needs to ensure that this can happen without existing code needing to be updated.

+3. The game must now support the changing of character classes at run-time.
+For this to be an acceptable release you should be able to create a new character and give it a weapon type, call fight to see the output for that class, and then change the weapon type to another weapon.
+Calling fight at this point will show output for the new character class.

-3. Keep it going, the more classes the better.
+4. The more classes the better.
 For this release you need to add another five different weapons.

-4. Reviews are in!
+5. Reviews are in!
 People are complaining that your game is too violent and your publisher is demanding you add a pacifist class to the game.
 For this to be an acceptable release you should be able to create a character that when fight is called, output is returned showing that the character does not fight.